-Help with Background Checks: Did you know that there are companies that can help congregations with background checks?
-They can also help with record-keeping and offer additional services to prevent abuse and create safer environments for everyone.
+Resource for Background Checks: This link takes you to our resource for help with Background checks.
+There are companies that can help congregations with background checks, record-keeping and offer additional services to prevent abuse and create safer environments for everyone.

 Learning the Limits of Background Screening: This article points out that background screening is not a "be all and end all", but only one part of an adequate screening process.

 Preventing Child Abuse: Provides guidelines for churches and nonprofits to create policies and procedures for abuse prevention.
 Available for purchase from Faith Alive, or view in the CRC Digital Library.